mac-comp127/units-and-coins/README.md

 - While not done:
     - Ask user to input monetary value (assume no more than two decimal places)
     - Convert double input to int cents
-        - Be sure to round properly!
-For example, `1.05` represented as a float comes out to `1.04999995`
     - Determine bill breakdown of dollars, and print a line for each bill (ten, five, one)
     - Determine coin breakdown of cents, and print a line for each coin (quarter, dime, nickel, penny)
     - Get user input whether they wish to continue with another value